Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

 Once you've got the hang of the question-answer format, you might want to add some custom overrides with the CONFIG key - in a similar way to the AUTHOR key.
 These will override the settings set with :ref:`[p]triviaset <trivia-command-triviaset>`.
-Therefore, you could make a custom list with less time to answer and a higher score needed to win than all the other trivia lists.
+For example, with a trivia list which has questions that are quick to answer you could decrease the time limit and require a higher score to win.

-If you don't specify an override, then the default or what was set with :ref:`[p]triviaset <trivia-command-triviaset>` will be used instead.

 Here are all the overrides available:

 .. code-block:: yaml

     CONFIG:
-        bot_plays: true or false  # bot gains points, default true
+        bot_plays: true or false  # bot gains points if no one answers correctly
-        delay: number  # answer time limit in seconds, default 15.0
+        delay: positive number  # answer time limit (seconds), must be greater than or equal to 4
-        timeout: number  # lack of response timeout in seconds, default 120.0
+        timeout: positive number  # timeout for no responses (seconds)
-        max_score: whole number  # points to win, must be a whole number, default 10
+        max_score: positive integer  # points required to win
-        reveal_answer: true or false  # reveal answer on timeout, default true
+        reveal_answer: true or false  # reveal answer on timeout
-        payout_multiplier: number  # payout multiplier, default 0.0
+        payout_multiplier: non-negative number  # payout multiplier
-        use_spoilers: true or false  # use spoilers in answers, default false
+        use_spoilers: true or false  # use spoilers in answers

 So, your final file might look something like this: